2F-NENDCK

 2F-NENDCK (also known as CanKet, 2-fluoro-N-ethylnordeschloroketamine, 2'-fluoro-2-oxo-phenylcyclohexylethylamine, 2'-Fluoro-2-Oxo-PCE, and 2-FXE) is a recreational designer drug from the arylcyclohexylamine family, with dissociative effects presumably similar to those of ketamine.
 Its general effects, dissociative or otherwise, may deviate from other arylcyclohexylamines.

 It was initially identified in Canberra, Australia in mid-August 2022 by the government-funded drug-testing service CanTEST.
 It has since been dubbed "CanKet" due to it originally being found in Canberra and being a structural analogue of ketamine.
 It has subsequently been discovered in Taiwan, China and New Zealand.

+In April 2023, it was revealed by DrugsData.org that all of their previous samples of Fluorexetamine (3-FXE) actually contained 2F-NENDCK (2-FXE).

 Uses and Effects

 Uses

 Due to the lack of research pertaining to it, there are no known legitimate uses for CanKet.
-Its long-term effects on the human body are unknown, and therefore, it is generally advised for individuals to refrain from consuming CanKet, as is the case for most other designer drugs.
+Its long-term effects on the human body are unknown, and therefore, it is advised for individuals to use caution when deciding whether or not to consume CanKet, as is the case for most other designer drugs.